 Parkside Tavern, St John’s House, Merrion Street, Leeds, LS2 8JE.

-The latest addition to City Square, Banyan has arrived just in time to indulge the whims of the sun seeking masses.
+Banyan is all set up to indulge the whims of the sun-seeking masses.
 Its beer garden is perfectly placed to catch the late afternoon sun, with plenty of people watching opportunities as folk hurry on their way to the station or meander into town in search of an evening’s entertainment.

 You’ll find plenty of beers here to sate your thirst, but gin is the real star of the show, so work your way through their matching menu which pairs 10 gins with their perfect tonic.
 And if that’s not your cup of tea, they’ve got cocktails and wine aplenty.
 Hungry?
 They’ve got a menu full of light summer dishes, so you’re sure to find something you like.

 Banyan Bar & Kitchen, The Old Post Office, 2 City Square, Leeds, West Yorkshire, LS1 2ES.

 One of the lesser-known beer gardens in Leeds, Roland’s little space out back is a hidden gem just waiting to be discovered.
 Jam-packed with character, from the old brick walls to the fresh flowers on the tables, it’s a nice place to enjoy the warm weather with a pint in-hand, and once you’re in there, you’ll never believe you’re on Call Lane.